-3. A new screen will open.
-You will have to enter your User ID, your Password/OTP and a Verification Code as shown on the screen.
+5. A new screen will open.
+You will have to enter your User ID, your Password/OTP and a Verification Code as

 Alternatively, if you are registered for NSDL eservices i.e. IDEAS, you can log-in at https://eservices.nsdl.com/ with your existing IDEAS login.
 Once you log-in to NSDL eservices after using your log-in credentials, click on e-Voting and you can proceed to Step 2 i.e. Cast your vote electronically.